Attendance monitoring

 What if I am on a placement or study abroad period away from the University?

 Whilst you are on placement or study abroad, your attendance and engagement will still be recorded and checked by the University, although the frequency and type of attendance may be different or reduced from what is normally expected.
-Your department may record this via alternative means, for instance by checking any assessments, diaries or reports, by maintaining general contact with you (email or phone calls) or by directly checking with your placement provider.
+Your school may record this via alternative means, for instance by checking any assessments, diaries or reports, by maintaining general contact with you (email or phone calls) or by directly checking with your placement provider.

 What if I'm researching a project or completing a dissertation?

-During periods of research, including masters students in their dissertation period, you are expected to be actively engaged with your studies by attending supervisor or tutor meetings, and by remaining in contact with department and academic staff and responding to them as needed.
+It is important that you remain engaged throughout the full duration of your programme.
+You are expected to be actively engaged with your studies by attending supervisor or tutor meetings, and by remaining in contact with School and academic staff and responding to them as needed.

 A global reputation